neoforged/Documentation/docs/entities/renderer.md

     // The ModelPart passed here is the root of our baked model.
     // We will get to the actual baking in just a moment. public MyEntityModel(ModelPart root) {
+        // The super constructor call can optionally specify a RenderType. super(root);
         // Store the head part for use below. this.head = root.getChild("head");
     }